Pahang Kingdom: Klang War

-In the early years of Tun Ahmad's reign, Pahang descended into turmoil, with various attempts made by the surviving sons of the late Tun Mutahir, based in Selangor, to overthrow him.
+In the early years of Tun Ahmad's reign, Pahang descended into turmoil, with various attempts made by the surviving sons of Tun Mutahir, based in Selangor, to overthrow him.
 The Rawas and Mandailings who earlier revolted in Pahang, and had been driven into Selangor, were using that state as a base for lightning raids into Pahang.
-Tun Ahmad was convinced that there would be no peace in his country until these freebooters were crushed.
-This led to Pahang's decisive involvement in the Klang War on the side of Tengku Kudin, who earlier had promised an immediate payment of thirty thousand dollars and, in the event of victory, a perpetual allowance of one thousand dollars a month, and the right of revenues of the Klang district.
+Tun Ahmad was convinced that there would be no peace in his country until the Rawas and Mandailings were crushed.
+This led to Pahang's direct involvement in the Klang War on the side of Tengku Kudin, who earlier had promised an immediate payment of thirty thousand dollars and, in the event of victory, a perpetual allowance of one thousand dollars a month, and the right to the revenue of the Klang district.

-In August 1872, a contingent of Pahang forces originating from Ulu Pahang, mobilised at Bentong, crossed into Selangor and pressed on to Ulu Klang, before advancing further into Kepong.
+In August 1872, a contingent of Pahangese forces originating from Ulu Pahang, mobilised at Bentong, crossed into Selangor and pressed on to Ulu Klang, before advancing further into Kepong.
 By November 1872, another contingent from Pekan arrived by sea at Klang, and formed part of the invading forces that captured Kuala Lumpur on 23 March 1873.
-After months of fighting, the Pahang forces, with their allies had driven the enemies from their stronghold in Kuala Selangor into Hulu Selangor.
-In the ensuing fights, the enemy forces retreated further to Slim River where the Pahang men again attacked and routed them to the neighbouring state, Perak.
+After months of fighting, the Pahangese forces, with their allies had driven their enemies from their stronghold in Kuala Selangor into Hulu Selangor.
+In the ensuing fights, the enemy forces retreated further to Slim River where the Pahangese again attacked and routed them to neighbouring Perak.

-By the end of the war, the Pahang warlords established their rule over parts of Selangor, in particular the districts of Ulu Klang and Hulu Selangor.
+By the end of the war, the Pahangese warlords established their rule over parts of Selangor, in particular the districts of Ulu Klang and Hulu Selangor.
 Atrocities were reported, where Rawas and Mandailings settlements were raided and pillaged.
 Many of inhabitants were massacred while the surviving women and children were carried off into slavery.
 The Jelai chief, was recorded to have returned to Pahang with a large sum of spoils and with a well-stocked harem.
-In November 1873, the Pahang men who had fought in Selangor for fourteen months and brought the war to a successful conclusion, evacuated the country.
+In November 1873, the Pahangese men who had fought in Selangor, left the country.